-Henri hurls rain as storm settles atop swamped Northeast
+Henri’s lazy remnants hinder cleanup, threaten inland floods

 “We’re doing everything we can now to help those states prepare, respond and recover,” said the president, who also offered condolences Sunday to Tennessee residents, after severe flooding from an unrelated storm killed at least 22 people and left dozens missing.

-When Henri made landfall near Westerly, Rhode Island, it had sustained winds of about 60 mph (97 kph) and gusts of up to 70 mph (110 kph).
+When Henri made landfall near Westerly, Rhode Island, it had sustained winds of about 60 mph (97 kph) and gusts as high as 70 mph (110 kph).

-Some communities in central New Jersey were inundated with as much as 8 inches (20 centimeters) of rain by midday Sunday.
-In Jamesburg, television video footage showed flooded downtown streets and cars almost completely submerged.
-In Newark, Public Safety Director Brian O’Hara said police and firefighters rescued 86 people in 11 incidents related to the storm.

-In Connecticut, about 250 residents from four nursing homes on the shoreline had to be relocated to other facilities.
+It cut power to 140,000 homes, closed bridges, swamped roads and left some people stranded in their vehicles.
+In Connecticut, about 250 residents from four nursing homes on the shoreline had to be relocated.
 Several major bridges in Rhode Island were briefly shuttered Sunday, and some coastal roads were nearly impassable.

+Beach towns from the Hamptons on Long Island to Cape Cod in Massachusetts exhaled after being spared the worst of the potential damage Sunday.
+Concerns had been high when Henri was briefly rated a hurricane, with stronger winds and greater potential for a damaging storm, before it was downgraded to a tropical storm.